 Determine if marking and lighting are in accordance with specification in [MAS] x.xx.x and [MAS] x.xx.x

-Determine, if wind direction indicator, apron floodlight and other tall structures within the airside are fitted with obstacle light and if obstacle lights are operable.
+Determine, if wind direction indicator, apron floodlighting and other tall structures within the airside are fitted with obstacle light and if obstacle lights are operable.
 Check the operator’s Aerodrome Manual (AM) for a list of lighted obstructions.

 Check to see if construction is underway on or near the aerodrome that could affect aircraft operations, check for any vegetation, especially, trees, that may penetrate the obstacle limitation surfaces.